"Case studies facilitate our understanding of others. Even more importantly, they assist us in understanding ourselves" -- Alan Neely

 "Singing Out," as the yelling is called, is a way of announcing emergencies, deaths, and other important messages that need to be passed from one village to another.
 Such persistent yelling gets people to ask: "What has happened?"

-For the past few years, the Yans and the Emsas, who live on opposite ends of the amw plateau, have been at war with each other.
+For the past few years, the Yans and the Emsas, who live on opposite ends of the same plateau, have been at war.
 There has, however, been a three-month lull in that fighting.

 Churches have been planted in the two tribal groups living on both ends of the plateau.
 Some congregations with members from both tribes have even had to divide.
 Tragically, warriors from those tribes involved in the fighting have burned down some church buildings.